 Discuss pending transactions with the account representative.
 In most cases, the bank employee will ask if there are checks or other payments that have not been cleared in your account yet.
 Funds for outstanding transactions must stay in the joint account to prevent overdrafts, non-sufficient funds or return payment fees.
 In the event that future fees are assessed to the joint account, each account holder is equally responsible for paying the expense.

 Sign closing paperwork.
 You and the other account holder must both sign documents acknowledging the account closure.
 The account representative will disperse the account funds to you.
-You and the other account holder must decide how to divide the funds amongst each other.
+You and the other account holder must decide how to divide the funds among each other.

 Login to your joint account online or visit your bank branch.
 You may transfer funds from a joint account to a single account in this manner when both accounts are with the same bank.
 Otherwise, you may write a check from your joint account to deposit to a single account at another bank.